My Creative Career: Jules Chalkley, chief executive creative director at Ogilvy UK

 “Agencies and the creative companies need to start leaning into that themselves and offering more apprenticeships,” he advises.
 “Training people up from scratch and bringing them into the industry on merit and ability but not on the fact that you've got an HND in advertising.”
 He continues: “Since Michael Gove pushed the country more towards more STEM subjects and away from creative, as an industry, we’re paying for it.”

-Another favourite is Ikea’s ‘Glasgow’s Gone Soft’ project from his time at St Luke’s.
+Another favorite is Ikea’s ‘Glasgow’s Gone Soft’ project from his time at St Luke’s.
 Both share that talkability, disruptive factor that Chalkley states is where he’s “happiest creatively.“

 With so much experience behind him, what advice would Chalkley offer young people trying to break into the advertising world?
 “Energy,” he states.
 “It’s the one thing that has always worked for me, just having the energy and enthusiasm.
 If you’ve got the will to succeed, you will.”